Ryan Graves (businessman)

-Ryan Graves (born 1983) is an American billionaire, a former CEO and member of the board of directors of Uber, and a current member of the board of directors of Charity: Water, Pachama, and Metromile.
+Ryan Graves (born 1983) is an American billionaire, a former CEO and member of the board of directors of Uber, and a current member of the board of directors of Charity: Water and Pachama.
 He is also the CEO of Saltwater, his family office.

 Early life and education

 Graves was born in San Diego, California and grew up near the beach.
 He attended Horizon Christian Academy, where he competed for the high school surf team.
 In 2006, he graduated with an economics degree from Miami University in Ohio, where he was a member of the water polo club team and the Beta Theta Pi fraternity.

 Career

 Graves worked for General Electric.
 He eventually got an internship at Foursquare by pretending to work for them after they turned him down for a job.

 In February 2010, Graves became the first employee of Uber, receiving the job by responding "here's a tip. email me :)" to a post by Travis Kalanick on Twitter.
 Graves started out as general manager and was named CEO shortly after the launch.
 In December 2010, Kalanick succeeded Graves as CEO and Graves became chief operating officer (COO).

 By 2019, Graves owned 31.9 million shares in Uber.
 That year, he resigned from the board of directors of Uber.

 In 2018, Graves founded Saltwater, his family office, focused on investments in technology businesses.

 In February 2021, Graves made a $50 million investment in and became a member of the board of directors of Metromile, a pay-per-mile auto insurer.
+Lemonade completed its acquisition of Metromile in July 2022, after which Metromile became a wholly owned subsidiary under the name Metromile, LLC.